Matching Gifts: The Ultimate Q&A Guide for Fundraisers

 Many donors, including those who give to your organization, are eligible for matching gifts through their employers.
 However, nonprofits often underutilize this fundraising strategy.

 As a Google Ad Grants agency, we understand the power of harnessing every tool at your disposal that can help your nonprofit fulfill its mission.
 That’s why we’ve answered some important questions about matching gifts so you can leverage this major fundraising power.
-Let’s jump right in!
+These include the following:

 1. What are corporate matching gifts?